angrybacon/doomsday-wiki/markdown/chapters/meandeck/interaction.md

 1. Land Polluted Delta and fetch the Island
 1. Cycle SW and play TO with 0 remaining cards

-## Playing Around / Through Countermagic
+## Playing Through Countermagic

-When trying to resolve Doomsday, a lot of people will try and fight over the Doomsday itself however there are some circumstances where you should try and consider the possibility of having to face countermagic after you have built your pile.
+When trying to resolve Doomsday, a lot of people will try and fight over the Doomsday itself however there are some circumstances where you should try and think about the possibility of having to face countermagic after you have built your pile.
 Examples may include where you have gone for an aggressive turn 1 pile on the play or where your opponent thinks they can get you by countering Oracle and thereby leaving you stuck with no cards left in the deck and a lethal